Academic Grievance Procedure

 Students and faculty at Temple University Japan Campus have the right to a fair adjudication of grievances concerning academic matters as explained in the University’s policy on Student and Faculty Academic Rights and Responsibilities.

 The procedures outlined here are for the resolution of academic grievances of undergraduate and Graduate College of Education Master’s level students related to courses taught at Temple University, Japan Campus (TUJ).
+Undergraduate students who are taking courses in the Bridge Program should refer to the modified procedures that have been adopted for academic grievances relating to Bridge courses.
 Students in the Law and EMBA programs should contact their Program Directors.

 Non-academic undergraduate grievances (for example, related to housing, affirmative action, student financial services, disability services, and so forth) should be referred to the Office of Student Services at email@example.com.
 Graduate program non-academic issues should be referred to the respective graduate Program Director.